 Passengers are facilitated to park their cars in Makumbura Multimodal Transport Centre Vehicle Park, Kottawa free of charge and following the examination of the progress of the programme, the space allocated for the cars is expected to be expanded.

 School bus services will also be strengthened with a bus fleet painted with yellow colour while private and public passenger transport buses will be painted with two different colours.
+Fortunately, you can shop paint supplies for your car or, in this case, for a bus.

 Providing incentives for SLTB employees, minimising waste and corruption, improving efficiency and making maximum use of unutilised lands owned by the board by leasing it out to investors for development were among the other proposals discussed at the meeting.